Introduction

 • Windows PowerShell and its commands to perform specific tasks

-• PowerShell cmdlets used for system administration tasks related to Active Directory, network configuration, server administration, and Windows 10 device administration
+• PowerShell cmdlets used for system administration tasks related to Active Directory, network configuration, server administration, and Windows client device administration (Windows 10 and Windows 11)

 • Windows PowerShell pipeline, PowerShell providers, and PowerShell drives